-Clackamas County has many programs and services that help seniors live independent, healthy and well-connected lives.
-If you need help getting around, assistance with managing your medical needs and insurance, learning about volunteer opportunities, assistance with in-home care or family caregiver services, Clackamas County can connect you to the resources you need.
+Clackamas County has many programs and services that help older adults and adults with disabilities live independent, healthy and well-connected lives.
+If you need help getting around, assistance with managing your medical needs and insurance, learning about volunteer opportunities, assistance with in-home care or family caregiver services, Clackamas County Social Services can connect you to the resources you need.

 You can also visit the Clackamas County Community Resource Guide online.